wessenstam/gts21/cicd/phase2/phase2.rst

 #.
 Click the **Install Gitea** button

 Now you will receive an error that **This site can’t provide a secure connection**, but we are going to change that.
-In VC, as we have all files for the containers being saved on the docker VM in the earlier created folders in /docker-location, we can change a file that is needed by Gitea and holds the config.
+In VSC, as we have all files for the containers being saved on the docker VM in the earlier created folders in /docker-location, we can change a file that is needed by Gitea and holds the config.

 #.
-Open your VC
+Open your VSC
 #.
 Open the file **/docker-location/gitea/conf/app.ini** and make the following changes under the **[server]** section:

    - **PROTOCOL**  = https